-In addition to implementing some Federal programs, State legislatures develop their own laws.
+In addition to implementing some Federal programs, state legislatures develop their own laws.
 State statutes supplement as well as implement Federal laws for protection of air, water quality, and groundwater.
-State legislation may address solid waste management programs, locally rare or endangered species, and local resource, historic, and cultural values.
+State legislation may address solid waste management programs, locally rare or endangered species, and local historic and cultural resources.
 New York State laws and regulations applicable to alternatives evaluated in this EIS are enumerated and briefly discussed in this section.
 They are presented in alphabetical order.

-Air Pollution Control Act (ECL Sections 19-0101 et seq.)-New York State air quality regulations would be applicable to emission-producing activities during the implementation phase, such as construction, excavation, and demolition, vehicle emissions, and waste treatment processes that would be performed under some alternatives.
+Air Pollution Control Act (ECL 19-0101 et seq.)-New York State air quality regulations would be applicable to emission-producing activities during decommissioning, such as construction, excavation, and demolition; vehicle emissions; and waste treatment processes that would be performed under some alternatives.
 Under NYSDEC's air permitting program, a permit is required to operate an "air contamination source."
-The WNYNSC holds a site-wide air permit issued by NYSDEC that could require modification to encompass emissions during the implementation phase.
+WNYNSC holds a sitewide air permit issued by NYSDEC that could require modification to encompass emissions during decommissioning activities.